ceramicnetwork/js-ceramic/docs_dev/DEVELOPMENT_LOCAL.md

 ## Postman queries

-Import this [Postman Queries](postman_queries.json) collection to see a sample of API calls that can be used to exercise and explore common endpoints.
+Import this [Postman Collection](postman_collection.json) of queries to see a sample of API calls that can be used to exercise and explore common endpoints.